katrin-k/techblog/content/post/2019/2019-12-05-Git-Create-Branch-from-Previous-Commit.md

 ---
 title: "Git: Create Branch from Previous Commit"
+slug: "git-create-branch-from-previous-commit"
 date: 2019-12-05T12:07:58+02:00
 categories: ["TIL"]
 tags: ["git"]
 ---

 Sometimes you need to create a new branch based on an older state of the repository – say, something unrelated broke and the fix will take some time.

 Additionally to the new branch name, you can also add the SHA key to branch off from a very specific point in your git history.